rigetti/pyquil/README.md

 ## Development and Testing

-We use pytest for testing.
-Tests can be run from the top-level directory using:
+We use pytest (version > 3.0) for testing.
+After installing pytest with `pip`, tests can be run from the top-level directory using:
 ```
-pytest --cov=pyquil
+pytest
 ```

 ## How to cite pyQuil and Forest